MichaelisTrofficus/hampel_filter/README.md

 - **ts** - A pandas Series object representing the timeseries
 - **window_size** -  Total window size will be computed as 2*window_size + 1
 - **n** - Threshold, default is 3 (Pearson's rule)
+- **imputation** - If set to False, then the algorithm will be used for outlier detection.
+        If set to True, then the algorithm will also imput the outliers with the rolling median.

 # Code Example